Skip to content

 CashewApple5

 Cashews are one of the crops grown in our Forest Gardens that truly fascinate us.
-Many people are unaware that cashews grow on trees, none the less, ripen on top of a fruit, often referred to as a cashew “apple”.
-The amazing cashew nut, and the tree it grows on, are key players in our Forest Garden model because of the countless ways they are benefiting the environment and our farming families.
+Many people are unaware that cashews grow on trees and ripen on top of a fruit, often called a cashew “apple.”
+This incredible nut and the tree it grows on play a vital role in our Forest Garden model.
+They benefit both the environment and farming families in countless ways.

 In his new book One Shot: Trees as Our Last Chance for Survival, Author and Executive Director of Trees for the Future, John Leary, explains how Cashew trees are changing lives.
 He tells us the story of how one farmer, Keba Mbengue’s, “life has improved tenfold.”